Post-graduation work permit

 The length of the work permit ranges from a minimum of 8 months to a maximum of 3 years based on the official length of your program, not the amount of time spent completing program requirements.
 If you complete a 4 year undergraduate degree, you are eligible for a 3 year PGWP.

-If you are a graduate student, request a customized Letter of Completion which indicates the length of your program.
+If you are a graduate student, request a customized Program Completion Letter which indicates the length of your program.
 If your graduate program has a flexible time frame, such as 12-24 months, request that your letter indicates the number of credits and/or speaks to the intensive nature of your program, draft a letter of explanation, and contact International Student Advising for support.

 If you are enrolled while you are outside of Canada